 If during the term of a licence, OM believes that the Software has been made available to any third party or executed on a processor for which the Software is not licensed, Customer shall at OM's request provide copies of such records sufficient for OM to determine whether such circumstances have occurred.

 If such records are not made available, Customer shall allow OM such access to Customer's processors and records as OM may reasonably consider sufficient to determine Customer's proper use of the Software.
 OM shall comply and shall procure that its employees, sub-contractors and authorised agents comply with Customer’s reasonable security requirements while on Customer’s premises.

+OM shall keep such records confidential and shall procure that its agents and sub-contractors shall keep such records confidential.

 3.9 OM may terminate any licence granted hereunder if Customer fails or neglects to perform or observe any of its obligations to OM under these terms and conditions and fails to remedy the same within thirty (30) days after written notice has been given to Customer.
 If the breach of these terms and conditions is material or if Customer's failure to perform or observe an obligation is repeated, the OM may terminate the licence immediately without giving thirty (30) days written notice to Customer.
 Upon termination of a licence Customer shall cease to use the Software and return at its own cost to OM any and all copies of the Documentation and the Software or erase/destroy completely such copies, providing to OM a written statement to that effect.